ttag-org/ttag/docs/webpack.md

 title: Webpack integration
 ---

-This tutorial will show you, how to setup the full translation cycle with **ttag** library and **webpack**.
-Depending on your application you can chose to [precompile](#precompiled-translations) translations on a build step (each locale has separate bundle) or to load translations in a [runtime](#runtime-translations).
+This tutorial will show you, how to set up the full translation cycle with **ttag** library and **webpack**.
+Depending on a requirements, you can choose to [precompile](#precompiled-translations) translations on a build step (each locale has separate bundle) or to load translations in a [runtime](#runtime-translations).

 <!-- toc -->

 ## Create and update translation files
-Assume that you have already installed webpack, babel-loader and ttag and have the folowing initial structure:
+Assume that you have already installed webpack, babel-loader, and ttag and have the following initial structure:

 ```bash
 .